Micro-macro stochastic Galerkin methods for nonlinear Fokker-Plank equations with random inputs: Conclusions

 \section{Conclusions}

 In this work we considered the construction of stochastic Galerkin methods for linear and nonlinear Fokker-Plank equations with uncertain parameters.
 A key ingredient for observing the expected accuracy in the stochastic space is the regularity of the underlying model solutions.
 For this reason, in a first part we recalled some regularity results for several models of interest in various applications ranging from classical contexts to swarming through opinion formation and wealth distributions.
 In particular, these models in presence of uncertainties exhibit long time behaviors characterized by uncertain equilibrium solutions.
-A key property of the corresponding numerical method is that it captures such steady states with high accuracy.
+A fundamental property of the corresponding numerical method is that it captures such steady states with high accuracy.
 The intrusive nature of the stochastic Galerkin approach, however, does not allow to preserve the structure preserving properties of the corresponding spatial discretizations except for the case of simple linear problems.
 We therefore focused on constructing a new class of numerical schemes that, thanks to an appropriate reformulation of the original problem based on a generalization of the micro-macro decomposition using the notion of quasi-equilibrium state, enjoys the property of preserving the large-time behavior of the original equations.
 This made it possible to obtain a new type of schemes for which the global error in the physical space decreases as the solution approaches the equilibrium state whereas spectral accuracy is achieved in the random space.
 The latter property, in particular, requires not only regularity in parameter space but also dependence of the equilibrium state on random parameters.
-Several numerical experiments have shown that indeed the expected results and improved performance of this new approach are obtained compared with standard stochastic Galerkin methods.
+Several numerical experiments have shown that indeed the expected results and improved performance of this new approach are obtained compared with standard stochastic Galerkin methods. {Future research directions will consider the design of sG methods which are exactly conservative (following the approach in \cite{Pareschi2023}), an in-depth comparison of the AP properties of sG and sC methods, and a more detailed analysis of the degenerate case where for long times the solution becomes independent of the uncertainties. }